It's not a new concept. Steno users with hobbyist keyboards do this all the time.

 Great.
 Where can I find light springs?
 Check out this website under worldwide official partners to find a vendor near you.

 15 gram springs: The lightest you should go for MX switches.
 Very light, almost too light.
 Sometimes the switches struggle popping back up reliably.
 Still not bad though.
 I got this the first time around and I had to spend some time adjusting to the spring weight.
 Switches will actuate if you rest your fingers on the keys.

 20 gram springs: Recommended by Charley from stenomod.blogspot.com.
 Not too light, but just light enough.
-I haven't tried these yet, but I think these will be a little better than 15 grams in my opinion.
+A good middle ground between 35 and 15 grams.

 35 gram springs: Default springs in the Uni.
 Probably the best for beginners.
 It won't actuate even if you lightly rest your fingers on the board.
 But it's light enough for your fingers not to get fatigued too quickly.